 Pathophysiology of Hoffa Syndrome

-Chronic irritation is said to occur when on extension, the inferior pole of the patella tilts back upon the underlying fat pad.
+Chronic irritation is said to occur when on the extension, the inferior pole of the patella tilts back upon the underlying fat pad.

 Mostly, this occurs because of hyperextension of the knee.
 Sports that require frequent kicking or jumping, such as football or volleyball may increase the risk.